ibm-cloud-docs/transit-gateway/ha-dr.md

 Built for resiliency, IBM Cloud Transit Gateway simplifies and secures connectivity across VPCs, on-premises networks, and hybrid cloud environments.
 In the event of a failure:

 * Incident response teams quickly identify and isolate the failure.
-* Traffic rerouting is performed when possible using IBM’s backbone and provider networks.
+* Traffic is rerouted when possible using IBM’s backbone and provider networks.
 * Service status communication is maintained through the IBM Cloud Status page to keep you informed.

 When it comes to zone and regional failures, IBM takes the following recovery actions: